lukepeterson/go8080cpu/README.md

 ## TODO
 - :x: Fix out-of-range errors when working at edge of 16-bit address space (POP H needs 0xFFFF+1 to work)
 - :x: Fix the boolToInt() madness
+- :x: Force some `wantErr` errors in the CPU and detect them

 # Running tests
 Run `go test ./...`.